tidyverse/dplyr/cran-comments.md

   This is used for compatibility with RSQlite 1.0 (not yet on CRAN), and is only called if packageVersion("RSQLite") >= 1.

+* checking R code for possible problems ...
+NOTE

+  src_mysql: no visible global function definition for ‘MySQL’
+  src_postgres: no visible global function definition for ‘PostgreSQL’

+  These packages currently need to be attached in order to work.

 I couldn't check on win-builder because it doesn't have the latest Rcpp and appears to be missing RMySQL.

 Important reverse dependency check notes (summary at https://github.com/wch/checkresults/blob/master/dplyr/r-release/00check-summary.txt);